 As machinists, we are all aware of the standard tools of our trade.
 However, there are other non-standard tools available that not everyone is aware of and could be very helpful in our day-to-day life in the job shop.
 Just like any other industry, if there is a time consuming and mundane procedure that must be completed, you can bet that somewhere there is someone who has already invented a tool or device that would make that task easier.

 Here is a list of helpful products for machinists that addresses workholding, fixture building, part and tool setup, coolant nozzles and more:

-On a pretty regular basis I am asked to explain something pertaining to live tool machining on a lathe - or Mill-Turn as it is commonly referred to in the industry.
-Even people with a CNC turning background are sometimes a little confused and can find their understanding a bit cloudy…especially in the areas of tooling, and when the use of an additional Y-axis is necessary.
-In this article I will try to shine some light on the basics of live tool machining, and the application of the optional Y-axis.
-In a future article, I will discuss tooling, toolholders, tool orientations, and the differences between VDI and BMT turrets.
+On a regular basis I am asked to explain something pertaining to live-tool machining on a lathe, or "mill-turn," as it is commonly referred to in the industry.
+Even people with a CNC turning background are sometimes a little confused, especially in the areas of tooling and when the use of an additional Y-axis is necessary.

 In this article, I will shine some light on the basics of live-tool machining and the application of the optional Y-axis.